wp-plugins/woocommerce/readme.txt

 3. WooCommerce sales reports

 == Changelog ==

+= 1.5 - 01/03/2012 =
+* Quick edit products
+* Bulk edit products
+* Purchase notes - add text to a product to include in order tables after payment
+* Downloadable Product Permissions management via orders page - grant and revoke access to files
+* See how many times a download has been downloaded
+* Option for downloadable files to expire after X days
+* Define extra flat rate addons - e.g. priority shipping for an extra $5
+* PayPal standard goes straight to PayPal via a GET request - no more pay page/forms
+* Better mixed cart handling - option to give access to downloads after payment (processing order status)
+* Added basic API for payment gateways to hook into (for IPN etc)
+* Added Bulgarian translation
+* Fixed SKU sort in admin
+* woocommerce_file_download_path hook
+* Order screen has icons showing customer notes + order notes
+* Fixed category hierarchy (typo)
+* Delete term cleanup
+* Filters to override default country and state on checkout form
+* Added item_number to paypal standard (sku)
+* Errors can be loaded into any page though wc_error query string var
+* Fix for default value when data-min is used
+* Hooks for quantity selectors
+* Load order of the translation files tweaked so ones in wp-content/languages get priority
+* Improved woocommerce_get_template_part
+* Improved edit my address page when accessed directly
+* Extra hooks in carts/totals
+* Tweaked attributes page/labels
+* Added required * to checkout fields, dynamically for locales
+* is main query tweak
+* Filters for BACS fields
+* Polish translation by Maciej Swoboda
+* More reliable cache deletion
+* Fixed record_product_sales
+* Fix order tracking page
+* Fix dates for orders
+* Made links in customer notes clickable links
+* Product option for customise the button text for external products
+* Function for getting placeholder.png - woocommerce_placeholder_img_src() with filter woocommerce_placeholder_img_src
+* Slight settings cleanup
+* Order items (frontend) link through to product pages
+* Separate right now widget (thanks Mamaduka!)
+* Fixed missing errors on my account
+* Enhanced variation price display (thanks pixeltrix) and tweaked get_price_html - new filters for variation prices
+* email_order_items_table image thumbnail support
+* Hiding the cart widget option now shows the widget if adding to cart via ajax
+* More reliable un-force https code
+* Reset link for variations
+* Better grouped price code
+* My account remembers post data upon error
+* Hidden shipping address from account page and mails when disabled
+* Option to limit products which are downloadable and virtual to 1 per cart
+* woocommerce_items_in_cart cookie when cart has contents (can be used for caching plugins)

 = 1.4.4 - 18/02/2012 =
 * Fix for remove coupon links after ajax update of shipping